hmswaffles/BookshelfExtender/README.md

 # Bookshelf Extender

+Note: This project will be deployed and ready to be used in the coming days.
+Contact me if you want a demo.

+...

 Don't know what to read next?
 Don't know what to get for a bookish friend or a loved-one?

 Welcome to Bookshelf Extender, an experimental book recommendation service, currently in the process of being spun-up.
 By texting a photo of your a bookshelf or book pile to a (866) 973-5104, you'll recieve three book recommendations.